sforsayeth/OzSTAR-User-Guide/docs/source/1-getting_started/Filesystems.rst

 Local disks
 -----------

 Each compute node has 350GB of local SSD (fast disk) that is accessible from batch jobs.
-If the i/o patterns in your workflow are inefficient on the usual cluster filesystems, then you should consider using these local disks.
+If the i/o patterns in your workflow are inefficient (e.g may require high IOPS) on the usual cluster filesystems, then you should consider using these local disks.

 The ``$JOBFS`` environment variable in each job points at a per-job directory on the local SSD.
 Space on local disks is requested from ``slurm`` with eg. ``#SBATCH --tmp=20GB``.
 The ``$JOBFS`` directory is automatically created before each job starts, and deleted after the job ends.
+Make sure to copy your files from tmp rather than moving them, so that correct permission and ownership is inherited at the destination.

 A typical workflow that uses local disks would be to copy tar files from ``/fred`` to ``$JOBFS``, untar, do processing on many small files using many IOPS, tar up the output, copy results back to ``fred``.

 OzSTAR also has 8 large NVME drives that are bigger and faster than these SSDs.
 Please contact hpc-support@swin.edu.au for information on how to access these.

+Some applications using file formats like .fits could see a good speed up by using the local SSD rather than the parallel filesystem.

 Lustre
 -------------